Brooklyn (film): Critical response

+Brooklyn received a standing ovation following its premiere at the 2015 Sundance Film Festival.
 The British Film Institute called the film one of the best releases of 2015.
 In his review for the organization, Philip Kemp, describing ambiance and tone of the film, stated: "In some ways Brooklyn feels like a movie that's not just about, but also from, a more innocent age."
 He also pointed out that, while most immigrant stories are "male-led", Brooklyn is "female-led and all the stronger for it", concluding that "In this, as in most other ways, it's faithful to its source material."